and3rn3t/HealthKitBridge/Documentation/PROJECT_STRUCTURE.md

-# HealthKit Bridge - Project Structure
+# VitalSense Monitor - Project Structure

 ## 📁 Project Organization

 This project follows Swift and iOS development best practices with a feature-based architecture that promotes maintainability, testability, and scalability.
+VitalSense Monitor is a medical-grade iOS application for fall risk assessment and gait analysis.

 ## 🏗️ Directory Structure